angular-schule/website-articles/blog/2026-09-static-angular-ssr-trailing-slash/README.md

 Astro, Next.js, SvelteKit: they all let you choose how your pages are written to disk.
 Angular doesn't.

-Prerender your app, deploy it to a static host, and take a look at the network tab: every direct visit starts with a redirect to the same URL with a trailing slash, and a moment later the Angular router quietly removes the slash again.
+Prerender your app, deploy it to a static host (for example GitHub Pages, Cloudflare Pages or Firebase Hosting), and take a look at the network tab: every direct visit starts with a redirect to the same URL with a trailing slash, and a moment later the Angular router quietly removes the slash again.
 You can get rid of the redirect, but only by putting a trailing slash on every URL of your site.
 **Nice URLs or good SEO: with Angular's prerendering, you can't have both.
 In this article, I explain why, and how to get both today.**